FAQ: Eligibility Criteria & Benefits

 Does CHIP cover braces?

-Effective January 1, 2011, CHIP will cover medically necessary orthodontics up to a $5,200 lifetime maximum for dental problems that interfere with speaking, eating or breathing.
-Coverage for orthodontics is subject to prior authorization from the child's CHIP health plan.
+CHIP will covers medically necessary orthodontics up to a $5,200 lifetime maximum for dental problems if a child is diagnosed with a significant handicapping malocclusion that interferes with speaking, eating or breathing.
+Coverage for orthodontics is subject to prior authorization from the child's CHIP health plan and is not for cosmetic purposes.

 My child has a pre-existing condition.
 Will that affect our eligibility?